What is an insurance claim and when should you file one?

-- Liability coverage: This steps in when you cause an accident or do damage with your car.
+- Liability coverage: This provides protection when you cause an accident or do damage with your car.
 Most states require you to have bodily injury liability coverage if you hurt someone else and property damage liability coverage if you damage someone else’s car, fence, mailbox or other property while you’re behind the wheel.

-- Collision coverage: While your liability coverage can fix someone else’s car if you’re at fault and their liability coverage can fix yours if they caused the accident, you still need insurance to fix your own car in an accident you caused.
+- Collision coverage: While your liability coverage can pay toward fixing someone else’s car if you’re at fault in an accident and their liability coverage can pay toward fixing yours if they’re responsible, you may still require insurance to step in with paying for repairing or replacing your vehicle regardless of fault.
 That’s where collision coverage steps in.

 The more coverage you add to your policy, the more you’ll pay.
-But you’ll also be protected against more risks, which means your car insurance claim can pay for issues so you don’t have to.
+But you’ll also be protected against more risks, which means your car insurance claim can cover losses so you don’t have to.